 - encourage kids to get involved in the things they love to do such as but not limited to sport, reading, hobbies, chorus, running track or any interest they may have, this can boost their confidence, a way to make friends who can protect them from bullying behavior.

-- keep lines of communication open, check on kids often, get to know their friends, ask them about school and understand their concerns.
+- keep lines of communication open, check on kids often, get to know their friends, ask them about the school, and understand their concerns.

 This could be a new beginning for the victim as well as for the bully.